-Sampling was undertaken on a biannual basis in relation to each active wellsite.
-Samples analysed during the review period show there have been no significant changes in groundwater composition over the monitoring period.
-This is demonstrated by the relatively narrow ranges between analyte concentrations.
-The subtle variations in some analyte concentrations are a result of natural seasonal fluctuations and sampling variability.
+The results show there have been no significant changes in groundwater composition in the vicinity of any monitored wellsite since monitoring commenced.
+The subtle variation in analyte concentrations at each site and between each site are a result of natural seasonal fluctuation and sampling variability.